Android 12L deep dive: Documenting every change in Android’s update for larger screens

 Dynamic colors in boot animation

-Android 12L enables support for dynamic color boot animations.
+Android 12L enables support for dynamic color boot animations, a feature that has since been backported to the first Android 12 Quarterly Platform Release (QPR1).
 As boot animations are traditionally a sequence of static PNG images, dynamic color is applied to them in a rather clever way.
 Rather than directly rendering the PNG images contained within the boot animation file, the new dynamic coloring render mode treats the R, G, B, and A channels of each image as area masks, interpolating between the start and end colors based on the progression of the animation.

 Device makers can enable dynamic colors for the boot animation by adding the following line as the second line to desc.txt: